House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Water Resistant Glue

-Image Credit: CC0 Public Domain, Pxhere
+Image By: CC0 Public Domain, Pxhere

 One of the main drawbacks of PVA glue is that it’s not waterproof since it’s water-soluble.
 But PVA water-resistant glue fixes this issue.
-It resists moisture and mildew, but it’s not quite waterproof.
+It resists moisture and mildew, but it’s not entirely waterproof.
 If submerged, it will lose a lot of its hold.
 However, it can withstand inclement weather and humidity.

 PVA Primer